carlos-a-g-h/yadoom/README.md

 ## Features and TODOs

-Some smaller things are missing but this is pretty much the TODO list
+Some other details are missing but this is pretty much the TODO list

 - [X] Games (Mods setup) listing

-- [X] Isolated configs and savefiles
+- [X] Isolated configs and savefiles per game

 - [X] Runs on Linux

-- [ ] Runs on Windows
+- [X] Runs on Windows

 - [ ] TUI using [Textual framework](https://textual.textualize.io/)

-- [ ] Nuitka builds
+- [ ] Executable binaries made with Nuitka